 Le Canut & les Gones

-Another favorite, located in the Croix-Rousse plateau.
+Another favorite is located in the Croix-Rousse plateau.
 The decoration is “bistro-brocante,” and the creative cooking is terrific.
 The culinary focus is on fresh market cuisine and Japanese fusion.
 Yum and yum!

 La Table de Saint Just

-It is a gourmet food court in a stunning setting, in the heart of the prettiest historic Unesco heritage Vieux Lyon district.
+It is a gourmet food court in a stunning setting in the heart of the prettiest historic Unesco heritage, the Vieux Lyon district.
 Located in the famous Tour Rose (Pink Tower) with a magnificent glass ceiling, it’s run by 12 “up and coming” chefs from Les Apothicaires, Substrat, Le Potager des Halles… Lyon’s “enfants chéris.”
 Such a cool place, love it!

-This is a fabulous lunch spot offering colorful, sophisticated Vietnamese fusion cuisine, natural wines, and top-notch coffee (they roast the coffee themselves).
-The décor is pretty with stone walls, dried flowers, and a light and airy color scheme.
+This fabulous lunch spot offers colorful, sophisticated Vietnamese fusion cuisine, natural wines, and top-notch coffee (they roast the coffee themselves).
+The décor is pretty, with stone walls, dried flowers, and a light and airy color scheme.
 Excellent.